Somatostatin receptor antagonist: Somatostatin

-Radiolabeled somatostatin receptor antagonists
+Radiolabel

 The radiolabeled somatostatin receptor antagonists share the following structure:

 The antagonist has a peptide moiety.
 The nomenclature of the somatostatin receptor antagonists is also based on this order.

 The structure of somatostatin receptor antagonists are similar to that of the agonists.
 Some agonists were already approved by the FDA for clinical use, such as In-DTPA-octreotide and Ga-DOTATATE.
 Development started after the discovery of modifications that can be done to the octreotide group, a ssrt selective subtype agonist, to cause its agonistic effects to be lost and gain antagonistic effects.
 Different subtype receptor antagonists were later developed.

 Research has mostly been done on the sstr2 receptor antagonist, as the sstr2 receptor is expressed on most tumors.
 Somatostatin receptor antagonists are divided by generation based on the type of the subtype receptor antagonist.
-The first generation is consists of sst2-ANT and BASS, which are sstr2 selective; and sst3-ODAN-8, which is selective for sstr3.
+The first generation consists of sst2-ANT and BASS, which are sstr2 selective; and sst3-ODAN-8, which is selective for sstr3.

 After initial results of their increased sensitivity to neurocrine tumors appeared, ssrt2 selective antagonists that had even higher affinity were developed.
 These were LM3, JR10, and JR11, which make up the second generation.
 JR11 was shown to be the most effective among these 3 antagonists, and compounds that entered further clinical development to act as a PET imaging agent or therapeutic agent carried this subtype antagonist.

 The presence of a chelator coupled to the subtype antagonist was shown to have an effect on the biologic properties.
 Compounds were developed with 3 macrocyclic chelators: DOTA, NODAGA, and CB-TE2A.
 DOTA had already been used as a chelator in the radiolabeled somatostatin agonists, as well as NODAGA and CB-TE2A.
 Ga-NODAGA-based compounds were shown to have a higher binding affinity than its DOTA analogues.
 However, these somatostatin receptor antagonists showed a higher tumor uptake despite its lower affinity for ssrt receptors, due to being able to bind a receptor despite its activation status.

 Compounds containing one of the radionuclides of indium-111, lutetium-177, copper-64, yttrium-80 and gallium-68 have been made.
 A study indicated the gallium compound had the lowest affinity to the sstr2 receptor.

-List of radiolabeled somatostatin receptor antagonists
+Compounds list

 The following listed compounds are those that have entered some phase of pre-clinical study.